Celebrating 124–125 Years

 The Margaret Addison Scholarship

 Margaret Addison retired as Dean in 1931 and the VWA established a fund of $5,000 for her use.
 After Addison’s death in 1940, this fund and the money the Alumnae Association had raised were combined to form this scholarship.
 As a result, every other year the income is awarded to a Vic woman for graduate study outside of Canada.
-The VWA is delighted that the recipient in 2017 was another impressive student, Victoria Shirriff who is studying Environmental Health Science at Yale University.
-To donate to the Bursary Fund, please see below.

 In 1978, the VWA also established a scholarship in honour of Ethel Granger Bennett, a long-time VWA member and the president of the organization from 1949 to 1958.
 This scholarship has now become part of the Bennett Scholarship.